VIDEO: Nike's New Ad Asks A Question Arab Women Know All Too Well

 @NikeMiddleEast Love it.
 Really hate the culture of policing women's activities in the Mid East.
 Sadly, not brave enough to defy it myself.— Valerie (@QueenOfTheNoobs) February 18, 2017

 "This specific phrase 'What will they say about you?' is not a phrase made up for this particular Nike video," wrote Nida Ahmad on her website.
-She's a Pakistani researcher based in New Zealand who studies Muslim women in sports. "[It] is one of many barriers along with religion, race, class, socioeconomic background, basically multiple issues that Muslim women encounter to overcome and achieve whatever they seek."
+She's a Pakistani-American researcher based in New Zealand who studies Muslim women in sports. "[It] is one of many barriers along with religion, race, class, socioeconomic background, basically multiple issues that Muslim women encounter to overcome and achieve whatever they seek."

 For Mona Eltahawy, an Egyptian-American activist and the author of Headscarves And Hymens, a book about feminism in the Middle East, the question hits on what holds women back in Arab society: themselves.